Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

 How do you fix vitamin A deficiency?

-If you witness any signs of vitamin A deficiency, consult a health professional immediately.
-Your doctor will be able to design an individual plan to fix your issue.
+If you see any vitamin A deficiency signs, consult a health professional immediately.
+Your doctor can design an individual plan to fix your issue.
 Besides, foods with pre-formed vitamin A, such as liver, fatty fish, eggs, and dairy products, may help.

 What blocks vitamin A absorption?

 Above all, you have to distinguish between retinol and beta-carotene.
 While retinol is active vitamin A, your body has to convert beta-carotene into retinol, which results in minimal absorption rates.
 Vitamin D and healthy fats can improve the absorption of fat-soluble vitamin A.

 Which disease is caused due to lack of vitamin A?

 Vitamin A deficiency can cause anemia, acne, infertility, and various eye issues, ranging from dry eyes to complete blindness.